lucidworks/banana/README.md

 #### Banana Web App run in a WebServer

-Banana is a an Angular.JS app and can be run in any webserver that has access to Solr.
+Banana is a an AngularJS app and can be run in any webserver that has access to Solr.
 You will need to enable CORS on the Solr instances that you query, or configure a proxy that makes requests to banana and Solr as same-origin.
 We typically recommend the latter approach.

 #### Storing Dashboards in Solr